vladimir04/vladimir04/README.md

 Curious by nature and always eager to explore new technologies.
 Believer in clean code and conscious web development.
 I have a strong passion for building scalable and efficient modern web applications.
 Able to switch between perfectionism and pragmatism and constanly questioning the status quo.

-Steadily growing into backend development and recently into Jamstack.
+Steadily growing into fullstack development and recently into Jamstack.

 ## 🤓 More About Me